thegetty/inventories-and-surveys/content/part-ii/chapter-7.md

 [^3]: The City of Los Angeles Historic-Cultural Monument program, for example, has four criteria that parallel National Register criteria.

+[^4]: The National Register recognizes properties that achieved significance within the past 50 years, although there is a criteria consideration for properties less than 50 years old and of exceptional importance.
+How to Apply the National Register Criteria for Evaluation also provides detailed guidance on applying integrity aspects to a property as part of the evaluation process; see {% cite 'National Park Service 1997a' '44–47' %}.

 {% endaccordion %}

-The sidebar [Historic Preservation Practice in the U.S.](#sidebar-2) summarizes national survey standards used in the United States, which formed the basis for the SurveyLA methodology.
+The sidebar [Historic Preservation Practice in the United States](#sidebar-2) summarizes national survey standards used in the United States, which formed the basis for the SurveyLA methodology.

 ### Survey Evaluation Standards

 Evaluations or assessments of resource significance are typically made using official criteria established by laws, regulations, and other legislative actions that govern heritage practice in a particular jurisdiction.
-These criteria have been developed to guide processes for nominating and designating or listing resources in official local, regional, national, or world heritage registers, but they are also commonly used for survey evaluations.
+These criteria have been developed to guide processes for nominating and designating or listing resources in local, regional, national, or world heritage registers, but they are also commonly used for survey evaluations.
 Applying established criteria, and their associated thresholds for significance and other guidelines, can result in consistent classification or identification of resources and provide important information for heritage management, even though resources evaluated in a survey may not ultimately be listed or designated.

 Like survey standards and guidelines, evaluation criteria may need to be enhanced or updated to align with current survey practices, such as to address newly recognized heritage types.
 See [chapter 8](/part-ii/chapter-8/) for more information on using evaluation criteria for surveys and [chapter 10](/part-ii/chapter-10/) for more on making assessments of significance.

-### Historic Context and Thematically Based Surveys
+### Historic Context– and Theme-Based Surveys

 The concepts of historic contexts and thematic frameworks, as defined in the [sidebar in chapter 2](/part-i/chapter-2/#sidebar-2), can be applied to heritage surveys to consistently identify, categorize, and evaluate resources that reflect important aspects of the history and development of an area.
-The planning phase is the time to consider if a context and/or theme-based approach will be used for the survey and how the approach will be developed and implemented.
+The planning phase is the time to consider if a context- and/or theme-based approach will be used for the survey and how the approach will be developed and implemented.
 Taking such an approach can be a substantial undertaking, depending on the scope and size of a survey, and it can impact survey budget, schedule, and personnel needs.
-[Chapter 8](/part-ii/chapter-8/) draws on the example of SurveyLA to provide useful information for designing historic context and theme-based surveys.
+[Chapter 8](/part-ii/chapter-8/) draws on the example of SurveyLA to provide useful information for designing historic context– and theme-based surveys.

 ### The Role of Community Outreach and Engagement

 The public can be engaged in heritage surveys in many ways.
 The extent and type of outreach approaches considered will reflect the overall goals of the survey as well as available funding and staffing.
 Survey planning may engage key stakeholders and others with a clear understanding of the scope and content of the survey and expertise in developing and implementing a range of community outreach strategies for heritage work.
 See [Public Outreach and Engagement](/part-ii/chapter-8/#public-outreach-and-engagement) in chapter 8.